Qualification

 Christianity:

-- Sources of wisdom and authority
+- sources of religious wisdom and authority

 |